 Broadly, my research interests are centered in the area of economic anthropology.
 In recent years I have conducted research and published on informal finance and retail businesses in Mexico.
 I am also currently working on a project to evaluate the impact of ethnic studies courses on students' attitides and perceptions about minority groups.

 Besides teaching and conducting research, I am actively engaged in curriculum development, institutional oversight of research involving human subjects (IRB), and inclusive excellence.
-For the academic year 2013-14, I am serving as the Chairperson of the Campus Curriculum Committee and the University of Wisconsin Colleges' Institutional Review Board (IRB).
+I served as the Chairperson of the Campus Curriculum Committee for the academic year 2013-14, and have been the University of Wisconsin Colleges' Institutional Review Board (IRB) Chair since Fall 2011.
+I am the Chair of the Campus Steering Commitee for 2014-2015.

 In summer 2011, I became the first and only faculty member in the University of Wisconsin Colleges to be certified to facilitate multicultural awareness workshops for UW Colleges & Extension.
 Since January 2012, I have served as the Campus Point-person for the University of Wisconsin Colleges' Inclusive Excellence Network.